“Why would they spend their money on me?”

 “Why should a school spend their money on me, instead of spending the money on the kids?”

 These sorts of worries are so common that I want to address them.
 You see it’s very common that we have issues with our self-worth as small business owners.
-Particularly among those of us who have gone into business because we are motivated to help others there is a often a tendency towards a lack of personal self-worth
+Particularly those of us who have gone into business because we are motivated to help others.
+There is often a tendency towards a lack of personal self-worth.

-There are 2 parts to the message I want to share today.
+And there are 2 parts to the message I want to share today…

-1. You don’t need a strong sense of your own “Personal Self-Worth”
+1. You don’t necessarily need a strong sense of your own “Personal Self-Worth” to get clients

-And yes of course you can go off and do the internal work to address this – maybe work with a hypnotherapist, or an EFT practitioner or EAM practitioner.
-However, my take on this is that we don’t necessarily need to do the work on your own personal self-worth before we can get clients.
-Because if, instead of focusing on our own sense of worth, we can tap into the value and difference we can bring to the client, I really feel that it doesn’t really matter if we are not connected to our own sense of self-worth.
+Now of course you can go off and do the internal work to address this – maybe work with a hypnotherapist, or an EFT or EAM practitioner or energy healer.
+However, my take on this is that we don’t necessarily need to do the work on our own personal self-worth before we can get clients.
+Because if, instead of focusing on our own sense of worth, we can tap into the value and difference we can bring to the client, it doesn’t really matter if we are not connected to our own sense of self-worth.
 What matters is that we believe we can help the client.
-Which doesn’t mean that the internal work isn’t valuable, but it certainly isn’t essential in order to get your business moving forward and working successfully.
+Of course, this doesn’t mean that the internal work isn’t valuable, but it certainly isn’t essential in order to get your business moving forward and working successfully.

-2. You do need a strong sense that you are able to solve the client’s Problem
+2. But you DO need a strong sense that you are able to solve the client’s Problem

-When you know that you can solve the clients’ problem, you develop a confidence in the work that you do that is almost independent of the way you feel about yourself.
-And so key thing that I encourage you to do is to find ways to come to believe in the value of the work that you do and in your ability to solve the problem that your clients are bringing to you.
+When you know that you can solve the client’s problem, you develop confidence in the work that you do that is almost independent of the way you feel about yourself.
+So, the key thing that I encourage you to do is to find ways to come to believe in the value of the work that you do and in your ability to solve the problem that your clients are bringing to you.

 You are not alone!